Boolimba Bluff is a 6.4km, grade 4 hike located in the Carnarvon National Park, Queensland. The hike should take around 3 hrs to complete.

 About the region

-Carnarvon National Park is located in the Southern Brigalow Belt bioregion in the Maranoa Region in Central Queensland, Australia.
+Carnarvon National Park is in the Southern Brigalow Belt bioregion in the Maranoa Region in Central Queensland, Australia.

 The park is 593 km northwest of Brisbane.
 It began life as a 26,304-hectare reserve gazetted in 1932 to protect Carnarvon Gorge for its outstanding scenic values, its indigenous and non-indigenous cultural heritage, and its geological significance.